ACBLmerge Logo

 Uploading ACBLmerge output to your website

 Minimally, you need to upload the HTML output to your website.
 If you have generated the iPhone customized HTML, don’t forget to upload that too.
-If your hand record input was in PBN or GIB format and/or you generated those formats using the -p or -g switches, upload those files too; otherwise you will have broken PBN and/or GIB links near the top of the HTML report.
+If your hand record input was in PBN or GIB format and/or you generated those formats, or the LIN format, using the -p, -g, or -l switches, upload those files too; otherwise you will have broken PBN and/or GIB links near the top of the HTML report.
 Finally, you should upload the .txt and .pdf files if you used the -txt or -pdf switches.

 It is unnecessary to upload the BRI, DUP, BWS, or ACBLscore game files.

 Important: ACBLmerge assumes that you will be uploading all the files in the same folder on your website regardless of where they were on your filesystem when you ran ACBLmerge.
 By default ACBLmerge strips the file path from the related files before creating the links.
-For the PBN link and the TXT link (“View original ACBLscore output”) you can override this behavior with the -giburl, -pbnurl and -txturl switches respectively to explicitly supply the URL (relative or absolute) of the corresponding PBN or TXT file.
+For the GIB, PBN, LIN, and TXT (“View original ACBLscore output”) links you can override this behavior with the -giburl, -pbnurl, -linurl and -txturl switches respectively to explicitly supply the URL (relative or absolute) of the corresponding GIB, PBN, LIN or TXT file.
 For the PDF file you can override this behavior by specifying a URL for the -pdf switch.
 In this case, ACBLmerge will not check if the PDF file exists; instead it will simply assume the user is going to place it on the website where indicated.

 perl ACBLmerge.pl -h 080914A.dup -b -g -p -o -dd -t "Sep 14, 2008 Unit Game"

-I have only tested this functionality for Bridgemate devices but other users have reported that it works for BridgePad devices.
-I would appreciate any feedback on its behavior for either Bridgemate or BridgePad devices.
+I have only tested this functionality for Bridgemate devices but other users have reported that it works for BridgePad and BridgeScorer devices.
+I would appreciate any feedback on ACBLmerge’s behavior with any of these electronic scoring systems.
 So far as I know, the electronic scoring output format is not documented.
 However, the file appears to be written in version 3 of the Microsoft JET database format, the internal format used by Microsoft Access 97.
 If you have Microsoft Access, you can change the .bws file extension to .mdb open it, and poke around.
-It is straightforward to read the relevant tables using ODBC and the “Microsoft Access Driver(*.mdb)” that ships with XP, Vista, and Windows 7.
+It is straightforward to read the relevant tables using ODBC and the “Microsoft Access Driver(*.mdb)” ODBC driver that ships with XP, Vista, and Windows 7.

 The Microsoft JET database format is very old.
 Microsoft doesn’t want anything to do with it anymore.
-They would prefer that database applications use their industrial SQL Server database or one of its derivatives such as the Microsoft SQL Server Data Engine (MSDE), which admittedly is vastly superior to JET.
+They would prefer that database applications use their industrial SQL Server database or one of its derivatives such as the Microsoft SQL Server Data Engine (MSDE), which admittedly are vastly superior to JET.
 Presumably to push developers in that direction, Microsoft didn’t ship a 64-bit version of the JET ODBC driver, i.e. what appears as the “Microsoft Access Driver (*.mdb)” in the ODBC Data Source Administrator.
 This means that if ACBLmerge is run with a 64-bit version of Perl, it will be unable to read the Bridgemate or BridgePad results.
 Unfortunately, Microsoft does not make it very clear that the 64-bit drivers are missing.
 In 64-bit Windows, the 64-bit and 32-bit ODBC connections and drivers are separate, the 64-bit connections being accessible though the standard ODBC control panel and the 32-bit connections being accessible from the 32-bit Windows on Windows (WoW) ODBC control panel (C:\Windows\SysWoW64\odbcad32.exe).
 But due to a bug detailed in KB 942976, it is easy to be misled into thinking 64-bit support exists for these drivers.
+ACBLmerge 1.3.4 and later will terminate with an error if the -b switch is used while running under a 64-bit Perl interpreter.

 Starting with version 1.3.0, ACBLmerge can read the electronic scoring files on non-Windows platforms using the open source mdbtools package.
 This package is probably not installed by default on your operating system, so you will have to install it manually.
 In the worst case, you might have to download the source code and compile it yourself.